 PART II

-\ \ \ \

 B. Issues Related to Quality Controls

 The inspection of the Firm included consideration of aspects of the Firm's system of quality control.

+B.1.
 Audit Performance

 A firm's system of quality control should provide reasonable assurance that the work performed on an audit engagement will meet applicable professional standards and regulatory requirements.
-On the basis of the information reported by the inspection team, including the audit performance deficiencies described in Part II.A (and summarized in Part I.A) and any other deficiencies identified below, the Board has concerns that the Firm's system of quality control fails to provide such reasonable assurance in at least the following respects -
+On the basis of the information reported by the inspection team, including the audit performance deficiency described in Part II.A (and summarized in Part I.A) and any other deficiencies identified below, the Board has concerns that the Firm's system of quality control fails to provide such reasonable assurance in at least the following respects -

-Testing Appropriate to the Audit

-The Firm's system of quality control appears not to provide sufficient assurance that the Firm will conduct all testing appropriate to a particular audit, specifically with respect to the following issues:

-\ \ \ \

-Revenue Recognition

-As discussed above, in one of the audits reviewed, the inspection team identified a significant deficiency related to the Firm's auditing of revenue, including the failure to
+B.1.a.
+Competence to Perform Issuer Audits

+In the audit reviewed, the inspection team identified that the Firm had issued an unqualified audit opinion without having planned and performed procedures to evaluate whether the issuer's financial statements were fairly presented in conformity with GAAP.

+The inspection team attempted to identify the apparent or likely cause of the Firm's conduct.
+Based on review of the work papers and discussions with the engagement personnel, it appeared to the inspection team that the conduct was attributable, at least in part, to the Firm choosing to issue an audit report without having obtained a basic understanding of what is necessary to perform an audit, and issue an audit report, in accordance with PCAOB standards.
+This information provides cause for

 This report's description of quality control issues is based on the inspection team's observations during the primary inspection procedures.
 Any changes or improvements that the Firm may have made in its system of quality control since that time may not be reflected in this report, but will be taken into account by the Board during its assessment of whether the Firm has satisfactorily addressed the quality control criticisms or defects within the twelve months after the issuance of this report.

-presume that there was a fraud risk involving improper revenue recognition.
-The inspection team attempted to identify apparent or likely causes of this deficiency.
-Based on review of the work papers and discussions with the engagement personnel, it appeared to the inspection team that the deficiency was attributable, at least in part, to the engagement personnel having approached this aspect of the audit without due care, including without professional skepticism.
-This information provides cause for concern regarding the Firm's application of due care, including professional skepticism, with respect to auditing revenue.
-[Issuer B] Risk Assessment Procedures The Firm's system of quality control appears not to provide sufficient assurance that the Firm will comply with AS No. 12, Identifying and Assessing Risks of Material Misstatement.
-In three audits reviewed, the Firm failed to identify relevant risks of material misstatement related to certain significant accounts at the assertion level.
-[Issuers A, B, and C] \ \ \ \
+concern regarding whether the Firm's sole partner has the necessary technical training and proficiency as an auditor to perform audits for issuers.
+[Issuer A]

+B.1.b.
+Communications with the Audit Committees Related to the Conduct of the Audit

+The Firm's system of quality control appears not to provide sufficient assurance that all of the required auditor communications to the audit committee, or equivalent, occur and are appropriately documented in accordance with AS 1301, Communications with Audit Committees.
+Specifically, in the audit reviewed, other than establishing an understanding of the terms of the audit, there was no evidence in the audit documentation, and no persuasive other evidence, that the Firm had made any of the required communications.
+[Issuer A]

+B.1.c.
+Engagement Quality Review

+The Firm's system of quality control appears not to provide sufficient assurance that engagement quality reviews will be performed on the Firm's issuer audits, as required by AS 1220, Engagement Quality Review.
+In the audit reviewed, the Firm failed to obtain the required engagement quality review.
+[Issuer A]

+B.1.d.
+Independence Procedures

+The Firm's system of quality control appears not to provide sufficient assurance that the Firm will comply with independence requirements.
+Although the Firm has policies and procedures intended to ensure that the Firm obtains written independence representations by the Firm's outside professional staff who participate in the Firm's issuer audit engagements, in the audit reviewed, the Firm failed to obtain such representations from outside professional staff.
+[Issuer A]